Automattic/simplenote-macos/TESTING-CHECKLIST.md

 - [ ] Logout
 - [ ] Login with wrong password fails
 - [ ] Login with correct password succeeds
+- [ ] Signup with unique email address succeeds, welcome note is shown after
 - [ ] Login with WordPress.com succeeds
-- [ ] Signup with unique email address succeeds

 ### Sync

-- [ ] Create new note appears in other device
+- [ ] Created note appears in other device
 - [ ] Changes to new note sync to/from other device
 - [ ] New tag immediately syncs to/from other device
 - [ ] Removed tag immediately syncs to/from other device